What is a Chargeback on a Credit Card? Is There a Reason Why We Say “Don’t File Chargebacks”?

 You see, businesses get hit every time a buyer like you files a chargeback on credit card purchases.
 The effects ripple out, and merchants are desperate for you to recognize how your actions impact the economy in a big way.

-A chargeback is a bank-initiated refund for a credit card purchase.
+A credit card chargeback is a bank-initiated refund for a payment card purchase.
 Rather than request a refund from the merchant who facilitated the purchase, cardholders can dispute a particular transaction by contacting their bank and requesting a chargeback.

 Chargebacks are not inherently bad.
 In fact, when credit cards first started gaining popularity, government officials decided that consumers needed a fallback option.
 There had to be a way for cardholders to retrieve money lost to fraudsters, identity thieves, and other unauthorized purchasers.
 As a bonus, the threat of chargebacks also incentivized merchants to stick to fair, above-board practices.